 Jogging or running on a treadmill can be beneficial if done enough, say 40-60 minutes every day, but most people have trouble maintaining this pace for the entire 21 day duration.
 Instead of trying to force a behavior that will likely lead to diet failure, the system instead uses your body’s natural fat burning mechanisms to assist your fat loss.

-All workouts in the three week diet are limited to 20-30 minute sessions.
+Workouts are only 20-30 minute in length.
 Long enough to sufficiently influence fat loss, but short enough to maintain your willingness to continue performing them.